opencollective/api-examples/account/create-apply-invite.md

 }
 ```

-2) Creating a Collective and Applying to a Host
+## 2) Creating a Collective and Applying to Fiscal Host

 ```graphql
 mutation CreateCollective(